2024

 Installation view, Making & Experiencing Asian Cultures (2021), Fukuoka Asian Art Museum, Fukuoka, Japan

 Divine Feminine is a site-specific installation created for the Sculpture Expanded Moving Laboratory of Public Art in Helsinki, Finland.
-This project, part of the citywide exhibition of sculpture in public spaces lasting six months, marked one of the largest sculpture events held in Helsinki.
+This project, part of one of the largest citywide sculpture exhibitions, spanned six months and featured works displayed across public spaces.
 Given the outdoor exhibition setting and its extended duration, I wanted to create an artwork that could respond to and be influenced by the ever-changing elements.

-The inspiration for Divine Feminine stemmed from traditional Vietnamese female religious iconography, specifically drawing from the imagery of three female goddesses in the Đạo Mẫu folk religion.
-These icons, believed to trace back to matriarchal societies in ancient Vietnam, served as the foundation for my work.
-To make this work, I went to Sơn Đồng village, in the North of Vietnam where they specialize in making lacquer statues using the traditional techniques passed down through the generations.
-I commissioned the local craftspeople to carve three goddesses using the traditional Northern technique.
-The three wooden statues were then lacquered using gold leaf.
-Finally, I covered them with circles of Dó paper.
+The inspiration for Divine Feminine stemmed from traditional Vietnamese female religious iconography, specifically drawing from the imagery of three goddesses in the Đạo Mẫu folk religion, reflecting matriarchal histories and traditional craftsmanship.
+To make this work, I went to Sơn Đồng village in the North of Vietnam, where artisans specialize in creating lacquer statues using traditional techniques passed down through generations.
+I collaborated with local craftspeople to carve three goddesses using this traditional Northern method.
+The three wooden statues were then lacquered with gold leaf and finally covered with circles of Dó paper.

 1.7 – 15.8.2019 Ravintola Töölönranta, Helsinki